ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-### 8.5 Invoking Next Interceptor
+### 8.5 Resolving Field Value

-To invoke the next interceptor in the interceptors array, an attribute in the `graphql:Context` object, the `resolve()` method can be used.
-It requires a `graphql:Field` type parameter.
-If there is no any interceptors left, the function will call the actual resolver function.
+To resolve the value of a field, the `resolve()` method can be used.
+This requires the `graphql:Field` object which is related to the particular field that is going to be resolved.
+If the resolver has interceptors attached, the interceptors will be executed until there are no more interceptors left.

 ```ballerina
 public isolated function resolve(graphql:Field ‘field) returns anydata;